Breen Laboratory

 Michael S. Breen, PhD (he/him)

-I am the Principal Investigator of a terrific team specializing in human genetics and genomics, computational biology and cellular neuroscience.
-In 2008, I joined the Center of Genomic Regulation (Barcelona, Spain) as a Scientist where I developed statistical methods to measure epistatic interactions and their influence on complex traits.
-Later, I received a PhD in Genomics and Bioinformatics from the University of Southampton (United Kingdom) investigating epigenetic and transcriptomic mechanisms underlying a range of major neuropsychiatric disorders.
-In 2016, I started postdoctoral training in Molecular Psychiatry and Genomics at the Icahn School of Medicine at Mount Sinai.
-In 2019, I joined the Faculty at the Icahn School of Medicine at Mount Sinai as Assistant Professor and started the Breen Lab in the Departments of Psychiatry and Genetics and Genomic Sciences.
-Our lab is also a proud member of the Seaver Autism Center for Research and Treatment.
+I am the Principal Investigator of a multidisciplinary team at the forefront of human genetics, genomics, computational biology, and cellular neuroscience.
+My scientific journey began in 2008 at the Center for Genomic Regulation (Barcelona, Spain), where I applied computational biology to investigate molecular epistasis.
+I later earned a Ph.D. in Genomics and Bioinformatics from the University of Southampton (United Kingdom), focusing on epigenetic and transcriptomic mechanisms underlying neuropsychiatric disorders.
+In 2016, I undertook postdoctoral training in Molecular Psychiatry and Genomics at the Icahn School of Medicine at Mount Sinai.
+Building on this foundation, I joined the Faculty at Mount Sinai in 2019, where I established the A-to-I Editing and Rare Disorders Lab within the Departments of Psychiatry and Genetics and Genomic Sciences.
+Our lab is a proud member of the Seaver Autism Center for Research and Treatment, the MINDICH Child Health and Development Institute, and the Friedman Brain Institute.
+Together, we are dedicated to advancing the understanding of brain function and disease through innovative and collaborative research.

 Miguel Rodriguez de los Santos, PhD (he/him)